raphaelbh/bootstrap-application/README.md

 If you want to start the bootstrap process from another file, you must add an environment variable with the path of the file:
 `START_SCRIPT=./test/start.sh`

-PS: Other files may exist within the folder

 ```bash
 $ docker run -v $(pwd)/sample/bootstrap:/bootstrap/data raphaelbh/bootstrap-application